tensorflow/tfjs-website/source/tutorials/mnist.md

 `model.fit` is where the parameters actually get updated.
 The entirely MNIST dataset doesn't fit into memory, so we have our own outer for loop that iteratively feeds `fit` batches of `(image, label)` pairs.
-If the entire dataset were to fit in memory, we could call `fit` a single time with the entire dataset.
+If the entire dataset were to fit into GPU memory, we could call `fit` a single time with the entire dataset.
 Internally, `fit` would shuffle.

 Breaking down the arguments again:
 ```js